 The Board of Directors is the governing body of the UOSU.
 It’s made up of 31 student representatives: the 7 elected Executives, 22 elected faculty directors, an Indigenous Director and30 student representatives.

 Elections for the Board are held in the spring and the Board meets monthly throughout the year.

 What does the Board of Directors do?

-Similar to Parliament at the federal level, the Board of Directors performs three key functions:
+The Board of Directors performs three key functions:

 Oversight: The Board is the Union’s watchdog.
 It oversees the Executive Committee and holds it accountable, by asking Executives questions and suggesting areas of potential improvement.
 At Committee meetings, Directors ensure the organization’s finances and activities are transparent and well-managed, and at Board meetings, it authorizes major expenditures and discusses areas of concern.

 Advocacy: The Board makes uOttawa and UOSU better.
 Directors debate major campus issues and tasks the Executive Committee with action.
 Directors also introduce and vote on changes to the UOSU’s Constitution, policies, positions, and initiatives.

 Representation: The Board listens to students.
 Directors are spokespeople for students of their constituency on the issues the UOSU works on: health & dental insurance and the U Pass, student clubs and services, and campus-wide events, campaigns, and advocacy efforts.
 They listen to students and help the organization implement student feedback.